d108/Core-Motion-Gesture/README.md

 Our app's architectural layers are cleanly separated, enabling smooth handling of all axes, even though we initially coded for only one axis.

-## Error handling
+### Errors will likely never not happen

 To create our detector as a series of events, we utilized a Publisher.
 If we modify the declaration of our `motionEventPublisher` away from the `Never` in `AnyPublisher<MotionEvent, Never>,` errors can be sent into it.

 It is crucial to consider the creation site of `DoubleShakeDetectionView` in `ContentView.swift` to build replacement views properly.
 Otherwise, the issue may become overwhelming.

 Though immutable structs have advantages, imperatively managing complex, nested internal states within them is not recommended.
 Regenerating a Publisher completed by a failure and all its related dependencies can become messy, as an example.